Central questions to be visited, revisited, and explored throughout the week:

 Thursday- Slavery, Religion, and the Law

 Richard A. Bailey, Associate Professor, Canisius College, Department of History, Buffalo, NY, Deerfield Teachers’ Center

-John Williams and Jonathan Ashley, town of Deerfield’s 18th century ministers, owned slaves.
+John Williams and Jonathan Ashley, two of Deerfield’s 18th century ministers, owned slaves.
 In this regard, these frontier “divines” were by no means anomalies.
 In fact, many of their ministerial brothers also participated in the practice of enslaving African Americans.
 Participants will receive an overview of religious thoughts and beliefs among early 18th century English Protestants and then will examine how a minister, or anyone at the time, might justify the dilemma of owning slaves, treating enslaved men, women, and children as simultaneously person and property.

 9:30-10:00 am: Question and answer period